 Translated from the original article by Andrea Libretti in Strumenti Musicali Magazine

-One of the strengths of the internationally recognized Getzen Company are the pistons.
-In fact, the durability and speed of their nickel silver pistons has become legendary unlike the Monel pistons found on nearly all other trumpets.
+One of the strengths of the internationally recognized Getzen Company is the pistons.
+In fact, the durability and speed of their nickel silver pistons have become legendary unlike the Monel pistons found on nearly all other trumpets.
 The outer surface of the piston is shinier, harder, and travels the vertical movement within the casing with remarkable smoothness.
 More generally, the Getzen trumpets give a good impression of strength and compactness, as well as being well finished.
 The 490 is produced in a medium-large bore size which is ideal for the student.
-The entry bore size of the gold brass mouthpipe give a better response to the lower octave.
+The entry bore size of the gold brass mouthpipe gives a better response to the lower octave.
 The weight is on average with other instruments of its class at about 1030 grams.
 The first slide has a saddle while the third slide is controlled with a ring.
-The one piece gold brass bell improves tones in the lower harmonics.
+The one-piece gold brass bell improves tones in the lower harmonics.
 The trumpet is available in lacquer or silver plate and is available with a good hard case.
 Substantially, all of the features described above (except the pistons) are the same as many existing horns tested.
 What differentiates an instrument like the Getzen 490 is the quality of the materials used and the accuracy with which the parts are assembled.
 In this case, with a craftsman’s skilled hands, thus providing higher overall sound quality than the rest of the instrument industry.

 When you test a horn for the first time, you must have a reference to the class of the instrument.
 It should be clear that if I’m talking about a student trumpet and define what is good about it, the review should be analyzed in the scope of the category of the instrument.
 If not done, you could be comparing a student trumpet to one costing 5000-6000 Euro.